 - Pursue collections as aggressively as possible to “stop the bleeding” from lost revenue to the community.

-With 100% of our practice dedicated to representing Ohio and Kentucky condominium and homeowner associations, we developed (and periodically update) collection strategies and procedures to meet our clients’ needs while ensuring compliance with multiple federal and state laws and regulations.
+With 100% of our practice dedicated to representing condominium and homeowner associations, we developed (and periodically update) collection strategies and procedures to meet our clients’ needs while ensuring compliance with multiple federal and state laws and regulations.
 As a result, we work with each client to draft and implement a customized collection procedure to streamline the process with a fair and objective approach.

-We proactively use various legal remedies, such as filing liens, foreclosures, and obtaining money judgments.
+We proactively use various legal remedies, such as filing liens, foreclosures, non-judicial foreclosures, and obtaining money judgments.
 We help our clients locate owners and identify any assets to collect through bank attachments, wage garnishments, and judgment liens on other real property, sometimes even years after the delinquent owner has moved away from the community.
 And, if an owner files bankruptcy in an attempt to stop the association’s collections efforts, we guide our clients through that process to still maximize recovery.

 We also developed ATLAS, the Association Total Legal Assistance System, for board members and community association managers, serving the associations we represent, to access real-time status reports on each open collections case.
 This exclusive tool provides up-to-the-second information that board members need to make important and informed financial decisions.
 For more information on ATLAS and how it can benefit your association, please visit the “What is ATLAS?” page.